Standing Seam vs Corrugated Metal Roof: 15 Critical Factors for Myrtle Beach Coastal Homes (2026)

 |---|---|---|

-- Pays for itself through insurance savings in 7-10 years
+- Pays for itself through insurance savings over time

 - Avoids 1 complete roof replacement in 50 years